 Balancing the Investment in Your Business

-If you want to make a purchase on something that is not directly related to your business, give it some thought.
+If you want to purchase something that is not directly related to your business, give it some thought.
 Count the hours it could save you.
+If may be worth it to invest in your business and in your life.

 Know what the hours would produce for your business and your bottom line.
-That way you will figure out if it’s worth it all around.
+That way you will figure out if it’s worth it all around and if it is an investment in a business.

 You could purchase things like: